 26) Grilled Pineapple

-Grilled pineapple tastes deeper and slightly caramel-y, like it’s all grown up and got a job.
-Brown sugar and cinnamon, then grill until mark and the fruit softens.
-It is also strangely enjoyable next to savory foods, but great as a dessert too.
-I have seen skeptics change their minds with just one bite.
+Grilled pineapple has a richer and slightly more caramelized flavor.
+It’s like it matured and got a job.
+Use brown sugar and cinnamon, then grill until you see marks and the fruit softens.
+It is also oddly pleasant next to savory dishes, but it is also excellent as a dessert.
+I have witnessed doubters alter their perspective with a single bite.

 27) Strawberry Shortcake

-You won’t have to assemble individual desserts like a stressed-out pastry chef.
-A shortcake bar feels generous.
-Add some sugar to strawberries to make them juicy and syrupy.
-Use real whipped cream if possible: people notice, even if they can’t explain why.
-You will want seconds of this dessert because of how light it is.
+You won’t have to piece together individual desserts like an overworked pastry chef.
+A shortcake bar appears generous.
+Sprinkling a bit of sugar on strawberries will make them juicy and syrupy.
+If possible, use real whipped cream.
+It’s a better quality product, and people notice such things, even if they can’t explain why.
+This dessert is so airy, you’ll want to have a second serving.

 28) Brownies

-There is something almost sentimental about the reliability of brownies.
-Aim for fudgy and a bit underbaked in the middle.
+The reliability of brownies is almost sentimental.
+We strive for the middle to be a little underbaked and fudgy.
 They’ll firm up as they cool.
-Just a small amount of espresso powder enhances the chocolate flavor without turning it into mocha.
-Cut them small: people love a dessert that they can take ‘just a bite’ from, that ends up turning into three bites.
+The addition of a small amount of espresso powder enriches the flavor of the chocolate without causing it to become a mocha.
+Make them small: people love desserts that they can take ‘just a bite’ from, which turns into three bites.

 29) Lemonade